 Establishing a routine

 Establishing a routine is an effective way to maintain consistency in your puppy's daily life.
-Having set times for meals, walks, training sessions, and will not only provide structure for your pup but also help them feel secure and understand what to expect.
-Consistency in your interactions and training methods will go a long way in shaping your puppy's positively.
+Having set times for meals, walks, training sessions, and playtime will not only provide structure for your pup but also help them feel secure and understand what to expect.
+Consistency in your interactions and training methods will go a long way in shaping your puppy's behavior positively.

 Positive Reinforcement Training